bartfeenstra/betty/documentation/usage/ancestry/presence-role.rst

     The person was the celebrant or officiant at the event, such as a civil servant or a clergyperson.
 :py:class:`betty.ancestry.presence_role.Organizer`
     The person organized the event.
+:py:class:`betty.ancestry.presence_role.Unknown`
+    The person's role in the event is unknown.

 See also
 --------